Okra

 When to Add:

-Before Planting: Apply fertilizer to the soil before planting seeds or
+Before Planting: Mix fertilizer into the bed before sowing/transplanting.

 Application Tips:

-- Always follow the directions on the fertilizer package to avoid over-fertilization and salt buildup.
+- Follow the directions on the fertilizer package to avoid over-fertilization and salt buildup.

-- Flea Beetles: Small beetles that chew small holes in the leaves.
+- Flea Beetles: Small “shot holes” in young leaves.

 Blog post on Natural Fertilizers